aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 ## Walkthrough

 Please follow the steps below to start building your own edge ML project.
+You will create a CloudFormation stack to set up all necessary resources in the cloud and prepare an edge device for usage with SageMaker Edge Manager.
+You will then train models in the cloud and deployment to the edge device using AWS IoT.
 Please note that model training in the cloud and running inference on the edge are interdependent of each other.
 We recommend you start by setting up the edge device first and then train the models as a second step.
 This way, you can then directly deploy them to the edge after you have successfully trained the models.

 ### Setting up workshop resources by launching the CloudFormation stack